In This Section:

 ImaginePhD is a free, online career exploration and planning tool for PhD students and postdoctoral scholars in the humanities and social sciences.
 Once you create an account, you are able to assess your career-related skills, interests, and values, explore career paths appropriate to your disciplines, and map out steps for degree completion alongside career and professional development.

-Cornell's BEST Program provides STEM graduate students with experiential learning opportunities to explore careers four primary areas: science policy; industry, entrepreneurship, and management; governance, risk, and compliance; and science communication.
+Cornell's BEST Program provides PhD students and Postdocs with experiential learning opportunities to explore careers four primary areas: policy; industry, entrepreneurship, and management; governance, risk, and compliance; and communication.

 Carpe Career at Inside Higher Ed is the column dedicated to providing career and professional development advice to graduate students.